sharadkalya/products.stackiv/README.md

-# stayinn
+# stackiv

 **Work in progress 🚧**
-Stayinn is a full-stack monorepo app currently under development.
+Stackiv is a full-stack monorepo app currently under development.
 This app will support multiple user roles, authentication with Firebase (email, Google, phone), and data persistence via MongoDB Atlas.

 ---